yesodweb/yesod-cookbook/Non-scaffolded-MongoDB-App.md

 This is to fill the lacuna in the Yesod Book in the non-scaffolded MongoDB-department.
 The issue was raised  [over at StackOverflow](http://bit.ly/RzrwDI), as well as encountered by personal forays in Yesod.

+Note: not working with yesod-platform 1.1.6.1.
+I am in the process of fixing it.

 ``` haskell
 {-# LANGUAGE OverloadedStrings, TypeFamilies, QuasiQuotes,
   TemplateHaskell, MultiParamTypeClasses, GADTs, FlexibleContexts #-}